If that’s true, then the entire NSA TIA programme is an futile exercise in trying to eliminate hindsight bias.

 It certainly is.
 Also there is some misleading use of language to “emphasise” the authors points.

 This quote in particular:

-all we can say with certainty is that it is an indisputable fact that the proper sharing of intelligence by the CIA with other agencies about al-Mihdhar may well have derailed the 9/11 plot
+all we can say with certainty is that it is an indisputable fact that the proper sharing of intelligence by the CIA with other agencies about al-Mihdhar may well have derailed the 9/11 plotreminds me of this.

 All of this said.
 I agree with the overall premise.
 More information gathering isn’t the answer; but it does seem a pity the author hasn’t pointed out that more information actually makes the job of working out which information is pertinent more difficult.
 Just like the TSA, if everyone is looking for toothpaste and underwear bombs, they’ll miss the real threats that are smuggled through.